 Projects and files come to me in all sorts of states, so I thought I’d outline a really good system for preparing your songs to be mixed which makes it quick and easy for me to get on with the mixing, instead of spending hours deciphering what’s going on!
 This is going to be relatively long, and if you’re trying to follow it through and don’t get something, just ask before you send the files over.
-This is also the perfect scenario, so if you can’t do anything for some reason, that’s fine – we can work it out (it’ll just take longer).
+This is also the perfect scenario, so if you can’t do anything for some reason, don’t worry about it – we can work it out.

 Always label tracks with a meaningful name, otherwise it’ll take ages to go through all the files working out what’s in each of them.
 Keep it simple – use the instrument name e.g. “AcousticGuitar”.
 Also, number your tracks (start with “01”, not “1”), and use the same track number/name for the same instrument between different songs.
 This makes it easier to stay consistent throughout an album/ep.
 So, your track name (and file name) would be, for example, “12-AcousticGuitar”.